stevotron/pihole/README.md

 ## Setup

-Enable/disable specific entries in the `domainlist` table.
+Enable/disable specific entries in the `domainlist` table or groups using the `group` table.

-Any entry with a comment including the string `[auto-on-off]` will be enabled/disabled when the script is run.
+The group called "Night block" or any entry with a comment including the string `[night-block]` will be enabled/disabled when the script is run.

 Add a couple of crobjobs to enable blacklisting of distracting websites at night,